-The planting design for this scheme is one I would most likely only consider, either for a client who is a passionate gardener, or one who has a good local garden maintenance team available as this style of planting will require regular maintenance and intervention to achieve both the long term vision, whilst also keeping it in good order.
-In this particular instance Warren Dickson falls into the very passionate gardener category.
-My initial scheme focused on rolling waves of planting using softer paler colours to the perimeter sides of the scheme with Cornus sanguinea ‘Winter Beauty’ and Nandina domestica ‘Firepower’ These also add deep fiery reds In the winter months.
+The planting design for this scheme is one I would only consider for a client who is a passionate gardener.
+Or one who has a good local garden maintenance team available.
+This style of planting will require regular maintenance to achieve both the long term vision keeping it in good order.
+In this particular instance, Warren Dickson falls into the very passionate gardener category.
+My initial scheme focused on rolling waves of planting using softer paler colours to the perimeter sides of the scheme.
+Cornus sanguinea ‘Winter Beauty’ and Nandina domestica ‘Firepower’ These addeddeep fiery reds In the winter months.

 David Keegan Garden Design 2019